WebAssembly/design/FutureFeatures.md

 can allocate noncontiguous virtual address ranges.
 See the [FAQ](FAQ.md#what-about-mmap) for rationale.

+## Large page support

+Some platforms offer support for memory pages as large as 16GiB, which in some can improve  the efficiency of memory management in some situations.
+WebAssembly may offer programs the option to specify a larger page size than the [default] (AstSemantics.md#resizing).

 ## More expressive control flow

 Some types of control flow (especially irreducible and indirect) cannot be